 If thought leadership is knowing everything there is to know about your industry (and where things are going), thought leadership marketing means sharing that knowledge with others to help them achieve their own goals.
 It’s in high demand, too: According to Social Media Today, 96% of B2B companies want more content from industry thought leaders.

-How can thought leadership marketing spur business growth?
+How can thought leadership marketing grow your business?

 Getting your thoughts out of your head and into the world to build thought leadership can help your business to grow in several ways.
 These are just a few of them.